kubernetes/kubernetes/cluster/images/conformance/README.md

 # ---> k8s.gcr.io/conformance-s390x:VERSION
 ```

-If you don't want to push the images, run `make` or `make build` instead
+If you don't want to push the images, run `make` or `make build` instead.
+Keep in mind that
+Windows images can only be created and pushed.

 #### How to run tests